How to Flavor Soft Cheese

 Cheese and shellfish dip: Add shrimp, crab, or chopped clams (drained, if canned) to cheese.
 Serve in a pretty bowl with crackers, cocktail sauce, and lemon wedges.

 Spinach dip: Mix cheese with chopped spinach, minced garlic, and a few tablespoons of sour cream or cultured buttermilk.
 Melt in a low oven or crockpot and serve with celery and carrot sticks.
 Or use as a filling for stuffed mushrooms.

-Spicy cheese: Add diced jalapenos, half a teaspoon of ground cumin, and some chopped cilantro.
+Spicy cheese: Add diced jalapenos, 1/2 teaspoon of ground cumin, and some chopped cilantro.
 Use as a topping for tacos or a filling for enchiladas.

 Horseradish cheese: Add up to a tablespoon of grated horseradish root to soft cheese.
 Serve a scoop on top of steak or prime rib.

-We also love soft cheeses in grilled cheese sandwiches, as icing for carrot cake, on bagels, as an omelet filling, or topped with homemade jam.
+Soft cheeses are also great in grilled cheese sandwiches, as icing for carrot cake, on bagels, as an omelet filling, or topped with homemade jam.
 Let your imagination run wild!
 Add soft cheese to anything that could use a little extra body and creaminess.
 Try it on pasta or spaghetti squash, as a topping for grilled summer veggies, or as a filling for cream puffs or cannoli.
 Above all, remember to have fun and experiment!
 In time, soft cheese might just become one of your favorite ingredients.